9 Foods That May Help You Reduce Stress

 Natural blueberry juice can reduce the production of cortisol.
 Cortisol is one of the hormones that makes stress worse.

 Blueberries also have potassium, magnesium, and manganese.
 These are three minerals that help to alleviate physical tension.
-After all, physical tension is a major part of stress.
+After all, physical tension is a major part of the stress.

 3. Dark chocolate